[Estimated reading time: 5 minutes, 45 seconds]

 They base their ratings on how well a given fund has performed.

-In terms of Morningstar’s ratings, one star means a fund is an underperforming stinker, and five stars means a fund is a head turning out-performer!
+In terms of Morningstar’s ratings, one star means a fund is underperforming, and five stars means a fund is an out-performer.

 In 1999 Morningstar gave 248 funds a five-star rating.